CtrlK

 Specificity

-Lists multiple specific concrete actions: discovers, searches, installs skills; browsing official partner collections (with named partners); searching by domain or technology; installing from GitHub.
-Very detailed and actionable.
+Lists multiple specific concrete actions: discovers, searches, installs skills; browsing official partner collections with named partners (Anthropic, Vercel, Supabase, Stripe); searching by domain or technology; installing from GitHub.
+Very concrete and detailed.

 3 / 3